-Symptoms are mild for 80 percent of people, but in more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
-Older adults and people with chronic medical conditions, such as heart disease or diabetes, have the greatest risk of becoming severely ill.
-There is no vaccine and no medications approved to treat COVID-19 at this time.
+Symptoms are mild for 80 percent of people, but in more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.
+Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

 If you suspect you are infected with COVID-19, call ahead before visiting a medical facility so they can prepare.
 Do not go to an emergency room with mild symptoms.
 CDC has a factsheet with more information about what to do if you are sick with COVID-19.

 - Persistent pain or pressure in the chest

 *This list is not all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.